thoughtbot/administrate/README.md

 Restart your server, and visit http://localhost:3000/admin to see your new dashboard in action.

+__Note__: If you are looking to add Administrate to a Rails API-only application, follow the instructions [here](https://administrate-prototype.herokuapp.com/getting_started).

 ## Create Additional Dashboards

 In order to create additional dashboards, pass in the resource name to